Yang–Mills equations: Donaldson's theorem

 The moduli space of ASD instantons may be used to define further invariants of four-manifolds.
-Donaldson defined rational numbers associated to a four-manifold arising from pairings of cohomology classes on the moduli space.
+Donaldson defined polynomials on the second homology group of a suitably restricted class of four-manifolds, arising from pairings of cohomology classes on the moduli space.
 This work has subsequently been surpassed by Seiberg–Witten invariants.

 Dimensional reduction and other moduli spaces

 Through the process of dimensional reduction, the Yang–Mills equations may be used to derive other important equations in differential geometry and gauge theory.
 Dimensional reduction is the process of taking the Yang–Mills equations over a four-manifold, typically $\mathbb{R}^4$, and imposing that the solutions be invariant under a symmetry group.
 For example: